udacity/FCND-Controls-Crazyflie/README.md

 ### Thrust ###

-Now that we've moved on to sending attitude commands, we also need to update our altitude controller to send thrust commands instead of velocity commands.
-In the controls project, the altitude controller computed all the way to thrust, but for the crazyflie, we will have this level of control done in our velocity controller.
+The second half of the velocity controller is to convert the vertical velocity to a thrust command.
 Instead of true thrust, we will need to send a normalized thrust command, that is, a value between 0 and 1 to represent the thrust level, with 0 being no thrust and 1 being the max amount of thrust possible.
 This does mean we need to know how much thrust, in [N], is the max possible thrust of the crazyflie.
-We've done that calculation for you and you can find it as a constant at the top of the `TODO: file name` file.
+We've done that calculation for you and you can find it as a constant at the top of the `inner_controller.py` file.

 So let's again use the same process as the controls project to compute the thrust: